ulthiel/JuLie.jl/docs/src/about/motivation.md

 4. It is open source and community-driven.
 5. It is modern.

-These points speak in favor of using Julia as basis for modern computer algebra.
-This is exactly the motivation and the goal of the [OSCAR](https://oscar.computeralgebra.de) project started in 2017 (see also my [overview](@ref OSCAR)).
+These points speak in favor of using Julia as basis for modern computer algebra and this is precisely the motivation of the [OSCAR](https://oscar.computeralgebra.de) project started in 2017 (see also my [overview](@ref OSCAR)).
 JuLie may be considered as a contribution to OSCAR in the field of representation theory (which in turn is another motivation for JuLie).
-The basic philosophy of this whole enterprise is to:

-1. Implement mathematically sound structures.
-2. Be fast.

 One "milestone" of JuLie is to implement "all" the material from (and as in) the book [Introduction to Soergel bimodules](https://www.springer.com/gp/book/9783030488253) by B. Elias, S. Makisumi, U. Thiel, and G. Williamson.
 Of course, anything else is always welcome: please [contribute](@ref Contributing)!